 In this video, we discuss how everything started with the decentral credit-money, evolved then to our current central credit-money system and how it will go back to the 5’000 years old roots.

 For the beginning, let’s recap how our current fiat monetary system works.
 We do have:

 - Base-money (aka central bank money) – created by the central banks as notes/coins or by buying the government bonds from the commercial banks.
-Base money is ca 5% – 10% of total money.
+Base money is ca 5% – 10% of the total money.

-- Credit-money (aka commercial banking money) – created / destroyed by the commercial banks via the lending process: credit money is created when the loans are issued and credit money is destroyed when the loans are paid back.
+- Credit-money (aka commercial banking money) – created/destroyed by the commercial banks via the lending process: credit money is created when the loans are issued and credit money is destroyed when the loans are paid back.
 Credit-money is ca 90% – 95% of total money.

-Base money has existed in different incarnations (commodities, gold, minted coins and our current central banking money)
+Base money has existed in different incarnations (commodities, gold, minted coins, and our current central banking money)